 About Joseph Ellsworth

-I am the CTO, trading strategist and principal research scientist at Bayes Analytic.
-I am applying techniques from Machine Learning, Artificial Intelligence, Statistics and distributed computing to drive a series of strategies that make recommendations for stock and option trading.
+As the CTO, trading strategist and principal research scientist at Bayes Analytic.
+I was applying techniques from Machine Learning, Artificial Intelligence, Statistics and distributed computing to drive a series of strategies that make recommendations for stock and option trading.

-This position requires an interesting mix of research and digging through massive amounts of data to find interesting patterns that could provide trading opportunities and turning those into usable trading strategies.
+This position required an interesting mix of research and digging through massive amounts of data to find interesting patterns that could provide trading opportunities and turning those into usable trading strategies.

 It is ambiguous whether it is me helping the software find patterns or the software helping me find patterns but the combination seems to work pretty well.
 Once patterns have been identified I then confirm the scope, reliability, frequency and triggering conditions for the patterns.
 This information is ultimately encoded as algorithms which we then combine with trading rules and goals to produce the strategies we actually use for trading.
 Many times the most interesting patterns are found as a result of testing an algorithm when it makes decisions that may be accurate but which I did not anticipate.
 When this occurs it is a loop back to the discovery and quantification stage.